 - 16.1 Applications which relate to minor changes to the Council's establishment will be determined under the scheme of delegation by the Chief Executive.
-Minor changes are consider to be those which affect less than 20 employees.
+Minor changes are considered to be those which affect less than 20 employees.
 However, the Chief Executive may refer any case, to the Personnel Committee and/or Cabinet for consideration, irrespective of the number of employees affected by the change.
-Factors affecting this decision may be the type of posts that are disestablished or the potential impact on the way services are delivered following any changes. - 16.2 All changes that impact on more than 20 employees will be referred to members for consideration.
+Factors affecting this decision may be the type of posts that are disestablished or the potential impact on the way services are delivered following any changes. - 16.2 All changes that impact on more than 20 employees will be referred to members for consideration. - 16.3 In reaching a decision to allow an employee to leave the Council on redundancy or efficiency grounds, due consideration must be given to whether the costs can be paid back within the three year period following termination of employment.
+Only in exceptional circumstances and where the termination supports the needs of the organisation will approval be given to termination of employment where the pay back period exceeds three years.